Payment of Wages: Colorado

 - Wages that are unclaimed for one year are considered abandoned property.
-An employer must file an annual report and remit the amount of the unclaimed wages to the Colorado Treasury Department.
-An employer must also provide advance notice to affected employees within a certain time period.
-Penalties may be imposed for noncompliance.
+An employer must file an annual report of unclaimed wages and remit the amounts held to the Colorado Treasury Department.
+An employer must give affected employees advance notice within a certain time period before remitting the amounts held to the state.
+Penalties may be assessed for noncompliance.
 See Unclaimed Wages.